 - Heart disease

 - Heart attack

 - Pulmonary embolism

 - High blood pressure

 Most of the increased mortality from sleep apnea is related to cardiovascular conditions, but mood disorders and even car accidents play a role as well.
-People with sleep apnea are twice as likely to be involved in serious car accidents because they doze off while driving.
+People with sleep apnea are twice as likely to experience serious car accidents because they doze off while driving.

 Sleep Apnea Treatment

-Fortunately, sleep apnea treatment can be very effective.
-For minor obstructive sleep apnea, lifestyle changes may be recommended, such as exercise and weight loss, reducing alcohol consumption or changing what and when you drink, or changing your sleeping position.
+Fortunately, treatment can be very effective.
+For minor obstructive sleep apnea, we may recommend lifestyle changes such as exercise and weight loss, reducing alcohol consumption or changing what and when you drink or changing your sleeping position.

-For minor or moderate obstructive sleep apnea, oral appliance therapy may be recommended as the best option.
+For minor or moderate obstructive sleep apnea, we may recommend oral appliance therapy as the best option.
 It’s comfortable, convenient, and easy to use.
 An oral appliance is similar to a mouth guard you wear at night that holds your jaw in a better position for holding your airway open.

 Sleep apnea treatment is normally covered by health insurance, but oral appliance therapy is generally not covered by either dental or medical insurance.
 We are not an in-network provider for either dental or medical insurance, but can help you submit an out-of-network claim to your insurance provider.